Yes. I do offer other design services, which can be a topic of conversation once I’ve completed the brand identity phase of your project.

 For Logo/identity design projects, the finalized design(s) will remain the property of Smith & Sylvan Creatives until the client has paid the final balance on the project.
 Once the balance is paid, the finalized files for the Logo will be delivered and the client will retain ownership of the mark(s).

 NO, all designs are custom created for the individual client/brand.
 My unique value is invested in my ability to be 100% authentic when it comes to solving my client’s problems through design.
 This is one of the main reasons why I don’t charge $50-$100 for “custom” design work.
 I pride myself on creating one of a kind designs that express the voice and value of you, your brand and your audience.

 A finished project is yours upon receipt of the final payment.
 At your request, I will supply the electronic files to you via Dropbox, Google Drive, email, whatever digital platform will work best.
 I also keep a copy of your project on file for later updates or should you lose your copy.

 You will always receive an EPS (vector), jpeg, png, pdf file with your project.
-It’s important to know that you should always receive a vector based file for logo designs.
+It’s important to know that you should always receive a vector-based file for logo designs.
 They allow for scaling without loss to the quality of the design.
 With a Raster/Pixel based designs such as PSD (Photoshop) files, they will not retain clarity when sized beyond their initially created quality settings.

 Unfortunately, while I value your friends, family, and spouse’s opinion, once work has begun, I can’t just stop and start something else after already investing so much time and energy into the initial scope.
 This is why we begin everything with the Strategy Phase, as it’s purpose is to make sure we have a clear roadmap towards reaching your design goals.

 Once the initial 50% non-refundable start fee is paid and the project begins, any changes to the initial project scope are subject to additional fees.
-Depending on how far along the process is, will determine how much is owed towards the initial project.
+Depending on how far along the process is will determine how much is owed towards the initial project.
 Any desire to change the initial scope means we are starting a new project and thus, a new quote.
 If I decide to move forward with the new scope, the start of that project cannot begin until the balance owed on the previous project is paid in full.